IIIF/api/source/api/extension/navplace/index.md

 ```

-These resources will ultimately be represented as geometric shapes on the interface of the chosen web map system.
+These resources will ultimately be represented as geometric shapes on the interface of the chosen mapping system.

 ## 3. Linked Data